NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 ---
 ## OncodriveFML, OncodriveCLUSTL, and dNdScv Comparison

 Now that we have run OncodriveFML, OncodriveCLUSTL, and dNdScv, let’s compare their results.
 In the table below, we have noted which genes were identified as drivers and by which algorithms.
-We have highlighted genes identified by at least 2 algorithms, which are the least likely to be false positives *(though of course you may note that this excludes some known drivers of lung cancer which were detected by only one algorithm)*.
+We have highlighted genes identified by at least 2 algorithms, which are the least likely to be false positives *(though of course you may note that this excludes some known cancer drivers which were detected by only one algorithm, most notably EGFR)*.

 | Gene     | dNdScv | OncoFML | OncoCLUSTL |
 |-----------------|--------|---------|------------|